MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 > [!NOTE]
 >
-> - The file name may differ depending on the version of the SIEM agent.
+> * The file name may differ depending on the version of the SIEM agent.
-> - Parameters in brackets [  ] are optional, and should be used only if relevant.
+> * Parameters in brackets [  ] are optional, and should be used only if relevant.
-> - It is recommended to run the JAR during server startup.
+> * It is recommended to run the JAR during server startup.
->   - Windows: Run as a scheduled task and make sure that you configure the task to **Run whether the user is logged on or not** and that you uncheck the **Stop the task if it runs longer than** checkbox.
+>   * Windows: Run as a scheduled task and make sure that you configure the task to **Run whether the user is logged on or not** and that you uncheck the **Stop the task if it runs longer than** checkbox.
->   - Linux: Add the run command with an **&** to the rc.local file.
+>   * Linux: Add the run command with an **&** to the rc.local file.
 For example: `java -jar mcas-siemagent-0.87.20-signed.jar [--logsDirectory DIRNAME] [--proxy ADDRESS[:PORT]] --token TOKEN &`

 Where the following variables are used:

-- DIRNAME is the path to the directory you want to use for local agent debug logs.
+* DIRNAME is the path to the directory you want to use for local agent debug logs.
-- ADDRESS[:PORT] is the proxy server address and port that the server uses to connect to the Internet.
+* ADDRESS[:PORT] is the proxy server address and port that the server uses to connect to the *nternet.
-- TOKEN is the SIEM agent token you copied in the previous step.
+* TOKEN is the SIEM agent token you copied in the previous step.

 You can type -h at any time to get help.